 - Click Save.

-The spending limit only applies to App Engine resources, which includes Cloud Datastore, for the selected project:
+The spending limit only applies to App Engine resources, which includes Cloud Firestore, for the selected project:

 - You may still be charged for other Google Cloud Platform resources.